freeCodeCamp/guide/src/pages/articles/miscellaneous/creating-a-new-github-issue/index.md

 ---
-title: Creating A New Github Issue
+title: Creating a New Github Issue
 ---
 Before submitting an issue try [Searching for Your Issue on Github](http://forum.freecodecamp.com/t/searching-for-existing-issues-in-github/18390)